sharsil/favicorn/README.md

 ## Use cases

-- Search for C2 (command and control) servers of hackers
-- Search for phishing domains
+- Search for phishing domains & brand protection
  - [Andrea Fortuna: Favicon Forensics: hunting phishing sites with Shodan](https://andreafortuna.org/2024/09/18/unmasking-digital-deception-leveraging-shodan-and-favicon-hashes-to-detect-phishing-sites)
 - Extend your scope for pentesting
  - [Devansh batham: Weaponizing favicon.ico for BugBounties , OSINT and what not](https://medium.com/@Asm0d3us/weaponizing-favicon-ico-for-bugbounties-osint-and-what-not-ace3c214e139)
+- Search for C2 (command and control) servers of hackers
 - Research purposes

 ## Other relevant tools